GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 2. Once setup, run `gcloud auth application-default login` and login with your Google account credentials.

-After completing the SDK configuration, the Cloud Spanner R2DBC driver will automatically pick up your credentials allowing you to access your Spanner database.
+After completing the SDK configuration, the Cloud Spanner R2DBC driver will automatically pick up your credentials.

 #### Using a Service Account